olegware/Sonic-Pi-examples/README.md

 My own notes are included in examples, so you can use these templates to first familiarise yourself with their structure and functions, then replace your own notes or add on top of what I have written.

-# Brief explanation of all templates
+# Brief explanation of templates
 <b>intro, bridge, chorus, outro:</b>
   - An example composition demonstrating the structure of intro, chorus, bridge, verse, chorus 2, outro.